senofi/fabric-deploy/README.md

 ansible-playbook export-console-peer-config.yml --extra-vars "@vars/config.yml"
 ```
 Note:
+Run the playbook on the machine where the peer is running.
 Generates a json file on the remote machine that contains the definition and connection details of the Fabric peer.
 The file can be downloaded locally and imported manually inside the fabric operations console (import peer node).